spool-labs/crankx/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)
 [![crates.io](https://img.shields.io/crates/v/crankx.svg?style=flat)](https://crates.io/crates/crankx)

-A Rust crate for proof-of-access to tape segment data using EquiX Proof-of-Work (PoW).
-Loosely based on Ore's `drillx`, but with the addition of the raw data verification.
+CrankX is a Rust crate for proving possession of data segments using the EquiX Proof-of-Work algorithm.
+It was developed for TAPEDRIVE and is optimized for use on the Solana blockchain.
+The design is loosely based on Ore’s `drillx`, with an added data-verification.

 ---